dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1.md

 1. To the Silo project, add `Microsoft.Orleans.Server` NuGet package.
 2. To the Client project, add `Microsoft.Orleans.Client` NuGet package.
 3. To the GrainInterfaces and Grains projects, add `Microsoft.Orleans.Core.Abstractions` and `Microsoft.Orleans.CodeGenerator.MSBuild` packages.
-4. To the Grains project, add `Microsoft.Extensions.Logging.Abstractions` and `Microsoft.Orleans.CodeGenerator.MSBuild` package for logging.
+4. To the Grains project, add `Microsoft.Orleans.CodeGenerator.MSBuild` as well as `Microsoft.Extensions.Logging.Abstractions` package for logging.
 5. To the Client and Silo projects, add `Microsoft.Extensions.Logging.Console`, so that they can print logs in their console windows.

 `Microsoft.Orleans.Server` and `Microsoft.Orleans.Client` are meta-packages that bring dependency that you will most likely need on the Silo and Client side.